-It is often the case that a debtor prefers a courtsupervised process due to the benefits the IBL provides to debtors, which are:
+It is often the case that the debtor prefers a court-supervised process, due to the benefits the IBL provides to debtors:

-- a stay period that prevents the enforcement of creditors' rights against the debtor during the restructuring process; and - the possibility of a cram-down on dissenting and non-participating creditors.
+- a stay period that prevents the enforcement of creditors' rights against the debtor during the restructuring process, and; - the possibility of a cram-down on dissenting and non-participating creditors.

-An example of a high-profile informal restructuring in 2019/2020 involved PT Krakatau Steel (Persero) Tbk, a state-owned public company, which successfully restructured its USD2.2 billion debt to various bank creditors.
+An example of a high-profile informal restructuring in 2019/2020 involved PT Krakatau Steel (Persero) Tbk, a stateowned public company, which successfully restructured its USD2.2 billion debt to various bank creditors.

-Some sectors, such as aviation, property and hospitality, have been heavily impacted by the COVID-19 pandemic in Indonesia, as has been the case around the globe.
-As for the court-supervised PKPU process, the number of cases in 2020 statistically increased, although not significantly.
-While COVID-19 contributed to an increase in the 2020 PKPU case numbers, the fact that the increase was insignificant reflects the fact that consensual, non-judicial or other informal restructuring processes are preferable to statutory processes and tend to preserve value for stakeholders.
+Some sectors, such as aviation, property and hospitality, have been heavily impacted by the COVID-19 pandemic in Indonesia, as has also been the case around the globe.
+As for the court-supervised PKPU process, the number of the cases in 2020 has statistically increased, although not significantly.
+While COVID-19 contributed to an increase of the 2020 PKPU case numbers, the insignificant increase reflects the fact that the consensual, non-judicial or other informal restructuring processes are preferable to statutory processes and tend to preserve value for stakeholders.